 - 230 g butter

 Instructions: Melt in your mouth gluten free cake

-For this cake you need a pan with a capacity of about 2 liters, the cake grows a lot while baking.
-If you use a round classic pan, you need to grease it slightly and dust it with some flour.
+- For this cake you need a pan with a capacity of about 2 liters.
+This cake grows a lot while baking.
+If you use a non silicone pan, you need to grease it slightly and dust it with some flour.
 If you follow a gluten-free diet, sprinkle the mold with gluten free breadcrumbs or almond meal.

-Beat whole eggs at room temperature for about 5 minutes using an electric mixer.
-They should triple their volume and this ensures that the cake does not collapse during baking and has no uncooked parts in the middle.
+- Beat whole eggs at room temperature for about 5 minutes using an electric mixer.
+They should triple their volume so that the cake does not collapse during baking and has no uncooked parts in the middle.
 Once the eggs are light and frothy gradually add sugar one tablespoon at a time.
 The mixture should become fluffy and shiny.

-Pour the batter into the mould and cook in a preheated static oven at 165 °C for 1 hour and 10 minutes or until the toothpick inserted in the center of the cake comes out clean.
+- Pour the batter into the mould.
+Bake in a preheated static oven at 165 °C for 1 hour and 10 minutes.
+Check if the cake is ready with a toothpick inserted in the center of the cake.
 Remove from the oven and let it cool down.

 lot of love.
 B.

 p.s.
 If you love easy baked gluten free cakes and desserts maybe you should also try my Gluten free and vegan crumble with blackberries.